Ford and Shelby in the 1960s

 The GT/108 and GT/109 roadsters are completed simultaneously in March 1965 and sent for testing to Carroll Shelby in California.
 GT/108 is demonstrated in a promotional tour while GT/109 is entered in Le Mans.
 Both cars will then be used as development models for the GT40 J-Car variant in another subsidiary of Ford, Kar Kraft.

-Restored after 1983 in its original configuration, GT/108 was sold for $ 7M including premium by RM on August 15, 2014.
-It had been discussed in this column before the sale.
-It is estimated $ 7M for sale by RM Sotheby's in Monterey on August 16, lot 252.
+Restored after 1983 in its original configuration, GT/108 was sold by RM Sotheby's for $ 7M on August 15, 2014 and for $ 7.7M on August 16, 2019, lot 252.
 Please watch the video shared in 2014 by the auction house including an introduction by Edsel Ford II, the son of Henry Ford II.

 The roadster prototypes aim to demonstrate the duality of use of the GT40 for road and competition.
 The roadster uses a special steel chassis.
 The production model will be the coupe, probably in a goal of industrial standardization.